ENGIE SA – Annual report – 31 December 2025

 17.3.1 Dismantling obligations arising on non-nuclear plant and equipment

-A more substantial change in the regulatory framework could have an impact on the sizing, operating life and dismantling schedule of gas infrastructures in France, and could have a significant impact on the amount of the provision for dismantling.
+A more substantial change in the regulatory framework could have an impact on the sizing, operating life and dismantling schedule of gas infrastructures in France, and could have an impact on the amount of the provision for dismantling.

 17.3.2 Hazelwood Power Station & Mine (Australia)